A Survey of Densest Subgraph Discovery on Large Graphs: DSD on undirected graphs

 \section{DSD on undirected graphs}

 In this section, we mainly review the works that study the original UDS problem and its variants on undirected graphs.
-Given an undirected graph $G=(V, E)$, we use $n$ and $m$ to denote the numbers of vertices and edges, respectively, i.e., $n = |V|$, $m=|E|$.
+We classify the solutions to the original UDS problem as exact solutions, approximation solutions, and maintenance solutions.